-The 4 things you should do to make the most out of your next one-on-one meeting.
+The 4 things you should do to make the most out of your next 1-on-1 meeting.

 You’re not prepared.
 Or at least that’s what employees think when it comes to one-on-one meetings.
 In a recent survey we conducted of 1,182 managers and 838 employees, we found 36% of employees believe their manager is only “somewhat prepared” – and 40% of employees think their manager is “not prepared” or “not prepared at all.”

 That’s almost half of employees thinking that their managers aren’t as prepared for one-on-one meetings as they could be.

 Managers seem to agree.
 Twenty-four percent of managers we surveyed said their biggest frustration with one-on-one meetings is they’re never sure how to prepare or what to ask.

 Fortunately, preparing for a one-on-one meeting is neither hard nor time-consuming.
 Before your next one-on-one, here are the four things you can do (and each takes 10 minutes or less):